 As the global leader in its industry, with a strong technology advantage arising from its sole involvement in braking systems for Formula 1, it is well positioned to continue increasing global market share.

-Cerner is the world’s largest healthcare information technology provider with a range of products that provide solutions for all the software needs of healthcare organisations including electronic medical records, practice management and billing systems, hospital IT admin as well as applications in the area of population health management (data analytics which predicts medical care requirements for patient populations).
+Cerner is the world’s largest healthcare information technology provider with a range of solutions for all the software needs of healthcare organisations including electronic medical records, practice management and billing systems, as well as applications in the area of population health management (data analytics which predicts medical care requirements for patient populations).

 Cerner’s software is critical to its clients operations.
-Switching costs are high and switching tendencies are very low, and it has both significant scale and superior technology that has allowed it to continuously win market share as the industry consolidates.
+Switching costs are high and switching tendencies are very low.
+It has superior technology that has allowed it to continuously win market share as the industry consolidates.
 Cerner has a strong track record and attractive growth outlook as a result of increasing IT requirements in the healthcare sector.

 Cognizant is a leading IT services company providing information technology, consulting and business services to a range of mainly larger global companies.